 Jane left her parents’ house and went to an upscale chain hotel in a busy part of the city.
 Jonathan, the modeling agency talent scout she’d been corresponding with for weeks met her in the lobby.
 She was hesitant to commit to an “adult” shoot, and wasn’t completely sure what it might entail.
 But she needed the money to support her parents’ business.
 What happened in that room changed her life forever.

 Only a few of the hundreds of women Girls Do Porn filmed from 2009 until 2020 have spoken publicly about what happened to them—and outside of testimonies for the civil trial, even fewer have come forward.

-the adult industry
+labor issues in the adult industry